By: Herb Scribner, Deseret News

 Operation Good Shepherd

-, a publicly funded ministry started by the Montgomery Police Department in Montgomery, Ala., which places Christian pastors at crime scenes to counsel and pray with victims and witnesses, held a ceremony earlier this fall to graduate 37 trained pastors, according to The Atlantic
+, a publicly funded ministry started by the Montgomery Police Department in Montgomery, Ala., which places Christian pastors at crime scenes to counsel and pray with victims and witnesses, held a ceremony on Thursday to graduate 37 trained pastors, according to The Atlantic

 “What we want to do is combine the religious community and the Montgomery Police Department, and we want to unite those as one,” said Corp.
 David Hicks during an interview on Irvin's Christian radio program, according to The Atlantic.